newaetech/chipwhisperer/docs/tutorials.rst

   * :ref:`Use multiple side-channel-analysis methods to break an AES256 Bootloader <tutorials-pa-multi-bootloader>`.

 Profiling attacks use many traces of a target to build a profile and use it to break another similar target with only a few traces.
+You can find a more in depth explanation of template attacks at the `NewAE Wiki page for Template Attacks`_.

   * :ref:`Generate a template of a targets power traces and use it to break another similar target <tutorials-pa-profiling>`